With synthisophy in mind....

-Get rid of electoral college, or set up a state by state contract to bypass it.
+Get rid of the electoral college, or set up a state by state contract to bypass it.
 There’s a proposal in the works now called the “National Popular Vote Interstate Compact”, and it’s an agreement between groups of states to award their electoral votes to the winner of the popular national vote.
 The electoral college was set up by the founding fathers to insure against an unyielding public choosing an unqualified candidate, with the electors voting for a different more appropriate candidate should that occur.
 Perhaps that was a good idea back in 1787, but now it has done the opposite and elected Donald Trump with 3 million less votes than the opposing candidate.
 I don’t think the founding fathers would approve of this outcome.
 Contact your representatives, join a movement, start a movement.
 Take Action.

 Get involved in depolarization as described at better-angels.org: The United States is disuniting.
 The last presidential election only made clear what many have feared – that we’re becoming two Americas, each angry with the other, and neither trusting the other’s basic humanity and good intentions.
 Today Americans increasingly view their political opponents not only as misguided, but also as bad people whose ways of thinking are both dangerous and incomprehensible.
 This degree of civic rancor threatens our democracy.
 Launched in 2016, Better Angels is a bipartisan citizen’s movement to unify our divided nation.
-By bringing red and blue Americans together into a working alliance, we’re building new ways to talk to one another, participate together in public life, and influence the direction of the nation.
+By bringing red and blue Americans together into a working alliance, they’re building new ways to talk to one another, participate together in public life, and influence the direction of the nation.
 Take Action.